To be useful to your business, CRM data must have two essential qualities: accuracy and accessibility.

 - Mobile vs. Work Phone: If you want to burn a lead in a hurry, call them on their personal phone while they’re grocery shopping.
-Users have to be completely sure that they’re putting the right contact numbers in the right fields.
+Users have to be entirely sure that they’re putting the correct contact numbers in the proper fields.

 - Changing Names: It only takes a single letter to change “Jane” to “Jan” or “Rick” to “Rich.”
 When a salesperson calls and asks for Jan, only to be told that nobody named Jan works there, the whole sales process is derailed–and all for want of an “e.”

 - Failure to Update: When users call to speak to a company contact, only to find a new person in that role, the CRM data needs to be updated.
 A new record should be created for the new contact, and the existing contact should be updated to reflect their new position, or that they’re no longer with the company.
 Calling and asking for the wrong person is a nuisance, and can make your company appear to be out of the loop.

 Proofreading and fact-checking do take extra time.
 However, it takes far less time than it does to go through after the fact and try to correct the record.
 It can also save embarrassment and lost opportunities.